The All-In Podcast

 ⚡ Actionable Takeaways

-- →For AI companies, prioritize building or securing dedicated compute infrastructure to reduce reliance on hyperscalers and mitigate the risk of compute throttling that could hinder growth.
+- →For AI companies, prioritize securing proprietary compute infrastructure (land, power, data centers) to avoid reliance on hyperscalers and mitigate the risk of throttled access and capacity.
+[27:32, 41:46]

 ⏱ Timeline Breakdown